Get all the latest data for Melbourne

 What long-term economic factors will shape property prices in Melbourne?

-The top three long-term economic factors shaping Melbourne property prices over the next decade are population and household formation growth, the structural level of interest rates, and the construction industry's capacity to deliver enough housing.
+The top three long-term economic factors shaping Melbourne property prices are population growth, real wage growth and the cost of building new homes.

 You’ll also find a much more detailed analysis in our pack about real estate in Melbourne.